szareui/portio-szare/content/portfolio/ECG-app.md

 Solution: I worked on connecting the wearable ECG device to an Android app and enabling real-time data transmission and display.
 The app successfully receives and visualizes the heart signal data sent wirelessly from the patient device, helping doctors monitor their patients' health remotely.

 ---
-This progect was my first experience of  designing a real app.
+This project was my first experience of  designing a real app.
 Befor that I've had been just a developer.